U.S. Route 40 in Maryland: Baltimore City and County

 Upon crossing the Patapsco River, US 40 enters Baltimore County and continues southeast along Baltimore National Pike through more forested areas of Patapsco Valley State Park before leaving the state park.
 The road heads into Catonsville, where it widens to six lanes and passes through a commercial strip of shopping centers and varieties of car dealerships and fast-food restaurants, curving to the east.
 The route crosses Rolling Road and turns to the east-northeast, continuing past a mix of homes and businesses.
 US 40 comes to an interchange with I-695 (Baltimore Beltway) and heads south of the Westview Shopping Center as it continues east through commercial areas.
 Farther east, the road passes through a mix of residential neighborhoods and shopping centers.

 US 40 leaves Baltimore County and enters the city of Baltimore, where it becomes maintained by the Baltimore Department of Transportation.
 The road continues east past homes in West Baltimore and comes to a junction with Edmondson Avenue, where the Baltimore National Pike name ends and the road name becomes Edmondson Avenue.
 A short distance later, the route intersects Cooks Lane.
-From here, the road heads east past commercial establishments and passes north of Edmondson-Westside High School and New Cathedral Cemetery before it continues into urban areas of rowhomes with some businesses.
+From here, the road heads east past commercial establishments and passes north of Edmondson-Westside High School and New Cathedral Cemetery before it continues into urban areas of rowhouses with some businesses.
 US 40 comes to an interchange with the western terminus of US 40 Truck at Hilton Parkway before it passes over CSX's Hanover Subdivision railroad line and Gwynns Falls.
 Following this, the route passes north of Western Cemetery before it turns southeast onto West Franklin Street.
-The road curves back to the east and continues between rowhomes to the north and commercial areas to the south.
+The road curves back to the east and continues between rowhouses to the north and commercial areas to the south.
 US 40 splits into the one-way pair of West Mulberry Street eastbound and Franklin Street westbound, carrying three lanes in each direction, and passes under Amtrak's Northeast Corridor railroad line at the West Baltimore station serving MARC's Penn Line.
 A short distance later, the route heads east onto a four-lane freeway stub located in a depressed alignment between West Mulberry Street and West Franklin Street, which serve as frontage roads; this freeway stub was formerly I-170.
 Along this freeway alignment, US 40 passes under US 1, which also uses a one-way pair of North Fulton Avenue northbound and North Monroe Street southbound, and is accessed via an eastbound exit and westbound entrance with the frontage roads.
 The freeway widens to six lanes as it continues east, coming to an interchange with Martin Luther King Jr. Boulevard.